goncaloreais/weight-lost-tracker-api/README.md

 10/02/2021
 * added username and password fields to User
 * added bcrypt as dependency and used it to hash password

+11/02/2021
+* added the Login model, that will save active sessions
+* added a route to login
+* made a simple auth system based on tokens
+* added logic for tokens to expire